thearyanthegr8/flutter_plant_app_tutorial/README.md

-# plant_app
+# Plant App Youtube Tutorial

-A new Flutter project.
+A Flutter app to get started into the IOS and Android app development

 ## Getting Started

-This project is a starting point for a Flutter application.
+Video that I followed: https://www.youtube.com/watch?v=LN668OAUrK4

 A few resources to get you started if this is your first Flutter project: